freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/introducing-inline-styles.md

 `<div style={{color: "yellow", fontSize: 16}}>Mellow Yellow</div>`

-Notice how we camelCase the "fontSize" property?
+Notice how we camelCase the `fontSize` property?
 This is because React will not accept kebab-case keys in the style object.
 React will apply the correct property name for us in the HTML.

 # --instructions--

-Add a `style` attribute to the `div` in the code editor to give the text a color of red and font size of 72px.
+Add a `style` attribute to the `div` in the code editor to give the text a color of red and font size of `72px`.

-Note that you can optionally set the font size to be a number, omitting the units "px", or write it as "72px".
+Note that you can optionally set the font size to be a number, omitting the units `px`, or write it as `72px`.

 # --hints--